Grade Level: 7 (6-8)

 weathering: In geology, the various mechanical and chemical processes that cause exposed rock to decompose.

-Warm up Question: Write the following question on the classroom board and have each student take a moment to write down his/her own answer.
+Warm up Question: Write the following question on the classroom board and have each student take a moment to write down their own answer.
 Walk around, looking at what students wrote, marking their answers if correct, and gauging the class' understanding of the subject.
 Consider making the "correct" mark by using a rubber stamp and a colorful ink pad.

 - Why do engineers need to know about rocks?
 (Possible answer: Because engineers must design strong foundations, structures, bridges and tunnels to keep us safe.)